 TEMPORARY DISABILITY BENEFITS

-Temporary disability indemnity (TD) is calculated by taking ⅔ (two-thirds) of your average weekly wages (AWW).
-This benefit is meant to aid injured workers while they are still recovering from their injury.
-You can receive TD if your work is unable to accommodate your work restrictions given to you by your primary treating physician (PTP) or if your PTP takes you off work.
+Temporary disability indemnity (TD) benefit is meant to aid injured workers while they are still recovering from their injury.
+TD is calculated by taking ⅔ (two-thirds) of your average weekly wages (AWW).
+A person can receive TD if your work is unable to accommodate your work restrictions given to you by your primary treating physician (PTP) or if your PTP takes you off work so you can recover.
 You should be entitled to this benefit with medical certification if you have not reached your maximal medical improvement (MMI).

 If you have questions about TD or other workers’ compensation benefits, call Redula & Redula LLP to make an appointment with one of our attorneys.